5 Tips for Your 2021/2022 Registration Renewal (Reminder Email sent August 26, 2021)

 The Regulated Health Professions Act and By-law 2011-6 establishes what information must be posted on the public register.
 There are very few circumstances where such information will not have to be posted, but one such circumstance exists where the disclosure of the information could jeopardize the safety of an individual.

-The legislation is explicit that posting the specified information about the member on the College's register is to be the norm and is not to be at the discretion of the individual member.
-Therefore, the member must satisfy the Registrar that the safety exception applies.
-The Registrar will be quite sensitive to safety concerns but there remains an obligation upon the member to satisfy the Registrar that the request is appropriate.
+The legislation is explicit that posting the specified information about the registrant on the College's register is to be the norm and is not to be at the discretion of the individual registrant.
+Therefore, the registrant must satisfy the Registrar that the safety exception applies.
+The Registrar will be quite sensitive to safety concerns but there remains an obligation upon the registrant to satisfy the Registrar that the request is appropriate.
 This can often be done with minimal disclosure of sensitive personal information.
 Any such information provided to the College is kept confidential.

 The College takes safety concerns seriously.
 If you would like to make a request to remove your listing from the register, the Registrar will need more information on the safety concern in order to make a determination.